egmontmika/egmontmika.com/content/blog/how-many-sermons.md

 draft = "true"
 +++

-How many sermons does it take to make a disciple?
+How many sermons does it take to become a disciple?

 Probably one.